Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Typing was the only thing that kept Ava’s hands from shaking.
 Somewhere in the back of her mind was the manic thought that people all over the worlds were being targeted even for prominently *discussing* aliens, and here she was having just put out an exclusive with Great Father Daar.

-Even Hannah’s chin resting mournfully in her lap wasn’t enough to dispel the cloud of anxiety that was threatening to bury her… But she did stop writing long enough to give her beloved dog a grateful scratch around the ears.
+Even Hannah’s chin resting mournfully in her lap wasn’t enough to dispel the cloud of anxiety that was threatening to bury her...
+But she did stop writing long enough to give her beloved dog a grateful scratch around the ears.

 An email came in, and she scanned it.
 It was from her contact at the Commune of Females over in the alien quarter.
 "Amy?
 Just got confirmation on the Commune attack."